-Cisco CCNA certification has become increasingly complex with theoretical and practical questions.
-There are questions from multiple knowledge domains and topics.
-Simulation questions require you to configure and verify network connectivity.
-The following are recommendations to score your best on the new CCNA exam.
+CCNA 200-301 certification exam is difficult with questions from multiple knowledge domains, labs and topics.
+The following are recommendations to score your best on the CCNA 200-301 exam.

-Practice tests are essential and when designed properly should verify what you have learned and whether you are ready for the exam.
+CCNA practice tests are essential and when designed properly will verify what you have learned and your exam readiness.
 They are well worth the cost.
-You go into an exam that is 325 USD and do not know if you are ready for it.
-The practice tests should have simulation lab questions.
-Each test should use same pattern as the actual exam with all topics, percentages, duration and number of questions.
-Practice until you are scoring at least 85% and have honed your time management skills properly.
+You should verify your skills before going into an exam that is $300 USD.
+The practice tests should have labs to practice operational commands and configuration.
+Each test should include the correct percentage of questions per topic.
+Practice until you score at least 85% and have honed your time management skills properly.

 CCNA Question Types